East Towne Mall

 East Towne Mall is a shopping mall located on the northeast side of Madison, Wisconsin.
-The anchor stores are JCPenney, Shoe Carnival, Barnes & Noble, Planet Fitness, Flix Brewhouse, and Dick's Sporting Goods.
-There are 3 vacant anchor stores that were once Gordmans, Sears and Boston Store.
+The anchor stores are JCPenney, Shoe Carnival, Barnes & Noble, Planet Fitness, Flix Brewhouse, Thrill Factory, and Dick's Sporting Goods.
+There are 2 vacant anchor stores that were once Sears and Boston Store.

 History

 The mall opened for business October 14, 1971 with a small ribbon cutting ceremony, a year after West Towne Mall, opened on the west side of Madison.
 At the time it was constructed, East Towne was Madison's largest enclosed mall, and had four large anchor stores, Sears, J. C. Penney, H. C. Prange Co., and Gimbel's.
 Prange Way also took up a section at the back of Pranges' space.

 The mall was developed by Jacobs, Visconsi, and Jacobs Company of Cleveland, Ohio.
 Construction began September 18, 1970.
 Originally, the mall contained eight water pools and sunken lounge areas.
 Artists Clarence Van Duzer and Joseph McDonnell were commissioned to create art work for the mall.
 McDonnell created four sculptures, including a 3,000 pound metal yellow rhinoceros with red polka dots made of half-inch steel plates.
 Another was a 35'x22' chandelier-like work suspended above one of the entryways.
 The chandelier was multi-colored and according to McDonnell, was inspired by a game of pick-up sticks and designed to resemble "a galaxy of light" from outside the center.
 Van Duzen was responsible for the large central area with its 30 ft ceiling and four contemporary pillars.
 In the center was a large three-level pool with waterfalls, a 15 ft fountain, and flashing lights, all synchronized to music.
 The main entrance was flanked by sculpted stone blocks in relief with irregular shapes and sizes.
 All the water sculptures and sunken lounge areas were removed in the late 1980s and the main entrance was redesigned, with the addition of a food court.

 The parking area was designed by Stone and Robinson Associates, Inc., originally 2100000 sqft with a capacity of 6,000 cars and an average, maximum car-to-store distance of 350 ft As a result of expansion of the main facility and construction projects on its perimeter, the parking area has since been reduced in size to hold fewer than 5,000 cars.